-Board of Trustees
+Board of Directors

-Herb Mertz, Board President
+Herb Mertz, Board Member

 Herb Mertz served as a board member of the Whole Earth Center natural foods store for 28 years, being president for 10 years, and a board member of the Holistic Health Association of Princeton for 8 years.
 He is also an active participant in the Princeton Food Salon.
 Herb holds a Bachelors of Science and Engineering degree from Princeton University.
 Early in life he experimented with vegetarianism and has always paid close attention to how food affects energy and mood.
 "I support the Suppers Programs because it, too, takes the approach that feelings are data, and that so much of health suffering could be eliminated of people listened to their bodies."